AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 ### `find`: Search for client contact based on keywords

-**Purpose**: Finds and displays all clients whose field (name, phone, email, address, tags, insurance policy) contains any of the given keywords.
+**Purpose**: Finds client contacts based on the attribute and keywords that you specify.
-Optional identifiers can be added to show the list of matched clients with only the specified field(s), similar to the [`list`](#list-list-all-clients) command.
+You may use optional identifiers in conjunction with the minus(-) symbol to limit the details shown, similar to the [`list`](#list-list-all-clients) command.

 **Format**: `find IDENTIFIER/KEYWORD [& KEYWORDS]…​ [-IDENTIFIER]…​`

+* The `IDENTIFIER` specifies which attribute of the client you want to search for.
+E.g. if you want to search for a client contact by name, use the `n` identifier.
+    * For more information about the identifiers for each field, refer to [what information can we store for each client contact?](#what-information-can-we-store-for-each-client-contact).
+* You may not use multiple attributes as your search criteria e.g. you cannot search for a client using address and name at the same time.
+  A command like `find n/David a/Botanic gardens` is invalid.
 * The search is **case-insensitive**.
   * E.g. `hans` will match `Hans`.
 * The **order of the keywords does not matter**.
-* Only **one** `IDENTIFIER` can be used in each `find` command.
-    * For more information about the identifiers for each field, refer to [What information can we store for each client contact?](#what-information-can-we-store-for-each-client-contact).
 * The delimiter `&` between keywords allows you to search for Clients using multiple keywords.

 **Examples**: